joyent/vera/docs/interface.md

 TODO: Add HTTP request examples for the above.

-If the client implementation of the Web Sockets handshake doesn't allow the client to send headers, the first message that the client sends should be a message to establish version, etc.  All fields are optional.
+If the client implementation of the Web Sockets handshake doesn't allow the client to send headers, the first message that the client sends should be a message to establish version, etc.  All fields except `rid` and `action` are optional.

 Request (web socket):
 ```